 - Decreased recovery time

 Of course, everyone wants less pain and a shorter recovery time.
 But everyone also wants the best possible outcome and the longest, healthiest life as a result.
 Those factors along with a person’s age, health history, type and severity of the valve problem and overall health will factor into selecting the best surgical option for any patient.

 Why doesn't everyone get a minimally invasive procedure?

-Be sure to download our surgery checklist (PDF)(link opens in new window) (also available in Spanish (PDF)) and recovery tracker (PDF)(link opens in new window) (also available in Spanish (PDF)) to help you prepare for the possible experience as you begin the journey toward feeling better.
+Be sure to download our surgery checklist in English (PDF)(link opens in new window) (also available surgery checklist in Spanish (PDF)) and recovery tracker in English (PDF)(link opens in new window) (also available recovery tracker in Spanish (PDF)) to help you prepare for the possible experience as you begin the journey toward feeling better.

-Is there financial assistance available for people in need of TAVR or TAVI valve replacement?
+Is there financial assistance available for people in need of TAVI or TEER?